Looking for information on titles and licences in your area?

 Once issued, the landholder cannot ignore or dismiss the notice.
 Both parties are legally obliged to negotiate in good faith to try and reach an agreement.

-If parties cannot agree on an appointment, either party can apply to the Secretary of the Department of Regional NSW to appoint an arbitrator from the Minister for Regional NSW’s panel of arbitrators.
+If the parties cannot agree on an appointment, either party can apply to the Secretary of the Department of Regional NSW to appoint an arbitrator from the Minister for Regional NSW’s panel of arbitrators.
 This option is available to parties at both mediation and arbitration.

 If an agreement is not reached at mediation, parties proceed to arbitration where the arbitrator will make a final determination.
 This determination may be appealed in the Land and Environment Court.